CasperKristiansson/pydantic-fixturegen/README.md

 - You keep tests reproducible with cascaded seeds across `random`, Faker, and optional NumPy.
 - You run untrusted models inside a safe-import sandbox with network, filesystem, and memory guards.
 - You drive JSON, pytest fixtures, schemas, and explanations from the CLI or Python helpers.
+- You dial collection sizes up or down (globally or per field) with deterministic min/max/distribution knobs when you need denser samples.
 - You extend generation with Pluggy providers and preset bundles without forking core code.

 You also stay observant while you work: every command can emit structured logs, diff artifacts against disk, and surface sandbox warnings so you catch regressions before they land.